 The Total Return Index, the SEMTRI, is an index, which tracks the price performances of the constituents of the SEMDEX and ensures that the dividends paid by these constituents are reinvested.
 Its main purpose is to provide domestic and foreign market participants a good measurement of total return which combines both price movements on listed stocks and dividends obtained on these stocks since the inception of the local stock market on July 5, 1989.
-Henceforth, as from 12th September 2016 the SEMTRI will be based on the constituents of the new version of SEMDEX, which will be comprised of Mauritius-rupee denominated constituents only.
-The SEMTRI will start on the 12th of September at its closing value of 9th September 2016.
+As from 12th September 2016, the SEMTRI is based on the constituents of the new version of SEMDEX, which will be comprised of Mauritius-rupee denominated constituents only.
+The SEMTRI opened the session of 12th of September at its closing value of 9th September 2016.

 Calculation of SEMTRI

 The methodology used for the calculation of the Total Return Index is based on the following approach.